redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

 #### Using alarms

-Before creating any alarms, you'll need to ensure the Ceilometer alarming services are running (at the time of writing, these new services are not yet fired up during a `packstack` install:
+Before creating any alarms, you'll need to ensure the Ceilometer alarming services are running (at the time of writing, these new services are not yet fired up during a `packstack` install):

        sudo yum install -y openstack-ceilometer-alarm
        export CEILO_ALARM_SVCS='evaluator notifier'
        for svc in $CEILO_ALARM_SVCS; do sudo service openstack-ceilometer-alarm-$svc start; done

-An example of creating an threshold oriented alarm, based on a upper bound on the CPU utilization for a particular instance:
+An example of creating a threshold-oriented alarm, based on a upper bound on the CPU utilization for a particular instance:

        $ ceilometer alarm-threshold-create --name cpu_high --description 'instance running hot'  \
          --meter-name cpu_util  --threshold 70.0 --comparison-operator gt  --statistic avg \